Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 Both Miles and Henry are dressed more like owners than as bar patrons.

-The bar has been renamed as The Morgue, which draws on the history of the building previously having been a morgue.
+This draws on the history of the building previously having been a morgue.

 The outdoor area has been improved with benches for an overflow for the bar.